MISSION

 PASTORS

 We build a network of fellowship and support for small-town pastors in our region.
 One of the biggest challenges for small-town pastors is loneliness and isolation.
 No amount of theological training can replace the encouragement of fellow laborers.
 A diploma cannot get in the trenches next to you as a fellow soldier can.
 And so, we aim to create contexts for like-minded pastors to strengthen one another for the advance of the gospel.
-Small-town pastors are invited to Agros workshops to hone ministry skills and biblical knowledge, and to mentor aspiring pastors.
+Small-town pastors are invited to the Agros Fellowship Gatherings to hone ministry skills and biblical knowledge, and to mentor aspiring pastors.
 We want this to refresh them with the reminder that what they do with God's Word among God's people matters a lot.
-We also organize an Agros conference every fall, which allows small-town pastors to gather for biblical teaching, singing, encouragement, and prayer.
+We also organize the Agros Conference every fall, which allows small-town pastors to gather for biblical teaching, singing, encouragement, and prayer.
 The emphasis of this conference is to bind fellow servants in our region together through personal and biblically rich fellowship.